-ESSENTIAL SKILLS AND THE TRADES
+SKILLS FOR SUCCESS AND THE TRADES

-Good Essential Skills means you will understand and remember concepts introduced in technical training.
-The level of Essential Skills required for most trades is as high or higher that it is for many office jobs.
+A good level of Skills for Success means you will understand and remember concepts introduced in technical training.
+The level of skills required for most trades is as high or higher that it is for many office jobs.

-HOW DO WE GET TO KNOW OUR ESSENTIAL SKILLS?
+HOW DO WE GET TO KNOW OUR SKILLS FOR SUCCESS?

-There are many fun ways to test your students' Essential Skills.
+There are many fun ways to test your students' Skills for Success.
 The following activities can be a group activity and works best with teams of 4.
 Create your own point system or make it a race against time!
-May the best Essential Skill win!
+May the best Skills for Success win!